 Education & Teaching Johannes obtained a degree in architecture from the Technische Universitaet Muenchen in Germany (1994) and went on to complete his professional Diploma in Architecture at the University of North London (1997).

 In 2001, he obtained his Certificate in Professional Practice and Management in Architecture from the Bartlett School of Architecture in London.

-Johannes’ first project at ZHA was the £60 million Glasgow Riverside Museum in Scotland, for which he was project architect.
-The 11,000m2 museum opened in June 2011 to critical acclaim and was visited by over 1 million visitors in the first year.
-The Museum also received the Luigi Michelletti Award in 2012 and was crowned European Museum of the Year in 2013.
+Project overview Johannes’ first project at ZHA was the £60 million Glasgow Riverside Museum in Scotland, for which he led the design team as the project architect.
+The building opened in June 2011 with over 1 million visitors in the first year.
+The Museum received the Luigi Michelletti Award in 2012 and was awarded European Museum of the Year in 2013.

-He is also the Project Architect leading the design of the 3-stage extension at NürnbergMesse Exhibition Centre in Germany.
-Exhibition Hall 3A was successfully completed in 2014, and Hall 3C completed and opened to the public in October 2018.
-Before joining ZHA, he worked as a project architect on a number of challenging projects in and around London, including the new £10 million Hertford County Hospital and the new Bedford Pathology Wing for the Bedford Hospital Trust (both by Murphy Philipps Architects).
+As a Project Director, Johannes also led the design of the 3-stage extension at NürnbergMesse Exhibition Centre in Germany.
+Exhibition Hall 3A was successfully completed in 2014, and Hall 3C completed and opened to the public in October 2018